archit-gpt/IMDBSearchProject/README.md

 ## Technologies Used
 - **Python**: The primary programming language used.
 - **fuzzywuzzy**: Python library for fuzzy string matching.
-- **nltk**: Natural language toolkit for Python used for text processing.
+- **nltk**: Natural Language Toolkit for Python used for text processing.

 ## Setup Instructions